Welcome to VHBG’s Group Care Services

 VHBG is certified to use the highly successful evidence-based Teaching-Family Model of care.
 Trained Youth Counselors use this model with a goal to help children transition to foster care, adoption, or back to their biological family.
 A team of caring Youth Counselors guides and engages youth through their daily activities and uses an approach of Positive Behavioral Support.
 This approach is more interested in the “why” behind the behavior in order to better understand the underlying need of the youth and overcome maladaptive ways of meeting those needs.

 Teaching-Family Homes can house up to eight children and contain all the elements one would expect in any home.
 Teaching-Families prepare their meals in their kitchen and eat at their own dining table.
 Children can study in their rooms, play games and socialize in comfortable family rooms and learn to interact appropriately in a family setting.
 Youth learn to develop skills associated with frustration tolerance, anger and or aggression management, healthy decision-making, conflict resolution and age-appropriate living.

 Through the establishment of safe, therapeutic relationships, practitioners implementing the Teaching-Family Model seek to instill core values that speak to the healthy individual, healthy relationships, and the incorporation into the surrounding community.

-Group Home services provide:
+Group Home services include:

 - Social and problem-solving skill development